ntb-ch/BeagleBoneBlue/README.md

 ## Getting started with EEROS on the BeagleBone® Blue

-See [step-by-step procedure](https://wiki.eeros.org/getting_started) to set up an EEROS project.
+See [Get Started Using EEROS](https://wiki.eeros.org/getting_started/start) to set up an EEROS project.